 Course code: C000487 / Q002684

-NCFE CACHE Level 1 Diploma: Introduction to Health and Social Care and Young People's Settings
+CACHE Level 1 Diploma Introduction to Health and Social Care and Young People's Settings

-You’ll need 4 GCSEs at grade 3– 1 (D– G), including English Language and Maths at grade 3– 1 (D– G), or a relevant Entry 3 vocational qualification and you will also be asked to sit an initial assessment.
-The initial assessment must show that you are ready to study English and Maths at Level 1.
+You’ll need 4 GCSEs at grades 3– 1 (D– G), including English Language and Maths at grades 3– 1 (D– G), or a relevant Entry 3 vocational qualification and you will also be asked to sit an initial assessment.
+The initial assessment must show that you are ready to study English and maths at Level 1.
+If your results are lower than this, don't worry, we'll find the right course for you.

 Each unit covered is assessed through a series of mandatory tasks.

-Choose to follow with a Level 2 courses in health and social care or the Level 2 Diploma in Childcare and Education, or other appropriate Level 2 courses.
+Choose to follow with a Level 2 courses in health and social care or other appropriate Level 2 courses such as in Early Years and Education.

 Students aged 16-18 don't have to pay tuition fees.
 If you are aged 19 or over, check out our Financial Help page for information on fees and funding!